Bethnal Green: Education

-Bethnal Green has numerous primary schools (educating children aged four to 11).
-St. Matthias School on Bacon Street, off Brick Lane, is over a century old and uses the Seal of the old Metropolitan Borough as its badge and emblem.
+Bethnal Green has numerous primary schools, educating children aged four to 11.
+St. Matthias School, on Bacon Street off Brick Lane, is over a century old and uses the Seal of the old Metropolitan Borough as its badge and emblem.
 The school was opened with funds from 18th-century St. Matthew's Church on St. Matthew's Row.
-The Bangabandhu Primary School, named after the father of Bangladesh, Sheikh Mujib, a non-selective state community school, was opened in January 1989, moved to a new building in November 1991, and has over 450 pupils.
-In the first decade around 70% of pupils's parents spoke English as a second language; instead speaking Sylheti, a dialect of Bengali, at home, and Standard Bengali is a subject choice in the school.
+The Bangabandhu Primary School, named after Sheikh Mujib (who had declared the independence of Bangladesh), a non-selective state community school, was opened in January 1989; it moved to a new building in November 1991 and has over 450 pupils.
+In the first decade, around 70% of pupils' parents spoke Sylheti, a dialect of Bengali, at home, and English as a second language; Standard Bengali was a subject choice in the school.

 Bethnal Green Academy is one of the top schools and sixth form colleges in London.
 Other schools in the area include Oaklands School.

 The oldest secondary school was Raine's Foundation School on Old Bethnal Green, a voluntary aided, Anglican-tradition, state school founded in 1719.
 The school relocated, amalgamating with St. Jude's School to become coeducational in 1977.
 The school closed in 2020.

 Bethnal Green Gardens and Bethnal Green Library provide leisure facilities and information.

 Voluntary and community services

 The Oxford House is a proactive community centre that has its roots in helping the local community.
-Founded in 1884, as one of the first "settlements" by Oxford University, it has helped alleviate or remove the impact of poverty and today still remains a focus point by providing a programme of community classes, events and weekly activities.
+Founded in 1884, as one of the first "settlements" by Oxford University, it has helped alleviate or remove the impact of poverty and today provides a programme of community classes, events and weekly activities.

-The Approach Gardens, once an unused space, has been developed into a thriving community food garden, a shared fruit orchard and an award-winning wildlife area which brings together many diverse local groups, such as families from the Approach Estate, school and daycare centre.
+The Approach Gardens, once an unused space, has been developed into a community food garden, a shared fruit orchard and a wildlife area.

 The Nomadic Community Gardens, once an area fenced off and overgrown, was occupied between 2015 and 2019 by a temporary project or "meanwhile use" run by a private limited company on behalf of the property developer Londonewcastle, which leases the site to the garden operator for a peppercorn rent and provided start-up funding.
 Londonewcastle gained planning consent for a development of "affordable housing, townhouses and apartments" on the site in November 2015.
 Construction on the Fleet Street Hill Project was intended to commence in 2016.
-In 2019 ownership of the lease was sold.
-The site remains empty.
+In 2019 ownership of the lease was sold and the site remained empty.